Monday, June 30, 2014

 FEEDING YOUR MIND

-Jesus said that we "not live on bread alone, but on every word that comes from the mouth of God."
+Jesus said that we should "not live on bread alone, but on every word that comes from the mouth of God."
 As our bodies are fed by food, so our spirits are fed by words with ideas and images.
 We are flooded by words that can mislead us, so we need to feed our minds each day from the Word of God.

 I often feed my mind by taking a thought from Scripture: